Hadan Holligan

 Hadan Holligan (born 16 October 1995) is a Barbadian association footballer who currently plays for Weymouth Wales in the Barbados Premier Division and for the Barbados national team.
-Holligan also played for Sporting Kristina in 2016, and Hoppers FC in 2017.
+Holligan also played for Sporting Kristina in 2016 and Hoppers FC in 2017.

 Career

 After signing for Barbados Premier Division club Weymouth Wales, Holligan was soon called up to the Barbados national team for a friendly against Guyana.
-The next game - another friendly, against Saint Vincent and the Grenadines he scored his first goal in a 2–2 draw.
-His next goal came during 2018 World Cup qualifying in a second round, second leg win over Aruba.
+The next game - another friendly, against Saint Vincent and the Grenadines, he scored his first goal in a 2–2 draw.
+His next goal came during the 2018 World Cup qualifying in the second round, second leg win over Aruba.
 However, a prior yellow card accumulation meant he should not have been in that match at all.
-As a result, Barbados' victory and advancement was overturned.
+As a result, Barbados' victory and advancement were overturned.